 Examples of sacramentals include Rosaries, Miraculous medals, Crucifixes, Holy Water, scapulars, Holy Bible, and more.
 They should be blessed by a priest.

 According to Church teaching, there are different types of adoration or devotion.
 Latria is the love and adoration we offer to God and to Him alone.
 Hyperdulia is the love and veneration we offer to the Blessed Virgin Mary, while Dulia are offered to all the saints.
-When we use sacramentals, we show adoration and devotion to God, His Mother, and His saints.
+When we use sacramentals, we show adoration and devotion to God, the highest form of veneration to His Mother, and veneration His saints.

 Sacramentals are not sacraments